LawalZainab/Leveraging-Machine-Learning-for-Early-Prediction-and-Management-of-Diabete-BigData-Analytics-Project/README.md

 - Filter the dataset by Country of Citzenship exclude 'Total', 'Blanks'
 - Transpose data from row to column
-- Convert the data from Text to Column by Delimited Combine Prepared Asylum OffieType-prov data and Asylum Top 25 CITZ-prov-last-month
+- Convert the data from Text to Column by Delimited

+Combine Prepared Asylum OfficeType-prov data and Asylum Top 25 CITZ-prov-last-month into 'Asylum Claimant by OfficeType, Twenty Five Countries of Citizenship and Claim Year Jan 2015 - Nov 2023'

+Convert from excel to CSV file

 ### Exploratory Data Analysis